-by Debbie Shapiro, Senior Business Intelligence Consultant At some point, most organizations find themselves evaluating new tools to improve and modernize their data processing.
+by Debbie Shapiro, Data & Analytics Consultant At some point, most organizations find themselves evaluating new tools to improve and modernize their data processing.
 The approach taken when making these decisions is incredibly important because it will affect many aspects of the organization including budgets, the development processes while implementing the tool, the operational processes to monitor the tool once it is moved to a production system, and (most importantly) the business users and/or customers.
 I have witnessed a number of different approaches to performing tool evaluations — some more effective than others.

 On May 1st, Plaster Group Agile Consultant Aki Namioki, a member of the Starbucks Chorus, performed in their benefit concert at Benaroya Hall.
 The benefit had a great turnout in support of organizations including Saw Horse Revolution, Downtown Emergency Service Center, Pike Market Senior Center, and Real Change.
 Read more about the concert on the site Starbucks Melody, and check out this great clip of Street Requiem!